terraform-ibm-modules/sample-iac-solutions/terragrunt/README.md

 You can customize the deployment by modifying the `prefix` and `region` values in locals block in `variables-terragrunt.hcl` to select the target region and ensure unique resource naming.

-To deploy the solution, run the following commands from the root directory:
+To deploy the solution, run the following commands from the root of terragrunt folder in this repository:

 ```bash
 terragrunt run --all plan